 Big data made to work with agent based modeling

 Today’s companies and governmental organizations have accumulated large amounts of data in their CRM, ERP, HR, and other databases.
 Agent based modeling is a powerful way to put that data to work.
-An agent based model featuring individuals can use real, personalized, properties and behaviors taken directly from these databases.
+An agent based simulation model featuring individuals can use real, personalized, properties and behaviors taken directly from these databases.
 The results deliver refined optimization by providing a precise, easy, and up to date way to model, forecast, and compare scenarios.

 Agent based modeling and multimethod modeling

-AnyLogic is the only professional software for building industrial strength agent based models.
-Moreover, agent based models can be easily combined with discrete event or system dynamics elements, for complete, no compromise, modeling.
+AnyLogic is the only professional software for building industrial strength agent based simulation models.
+Moreover, agent based simulation models can be easily combined with discrete event or system dynamics elements, for complete, no compromise, modeling.
 This can be seen, for instance, with warehouses which behave on a supply chain as agents, but are modeled internally using discrete event modeling.